-- Don't be ugly (as in "Ugly American"): consider dress, behavior, and speech volume. - Keep the language clean (many "naughty" words are international, as is resentment of their use!).
-In Europe, you can be fined for "flipping the bird". - Please, no ear buds when with the group or when professor or guide speaks.
-Plan to interact, look out the window, ask questions, and listen to answers. - Be respectful of everyone you meet- you represent Bentley and the USA!
+- Don't be ugly (as in "Ugly American"): Consider clothing, behavior, speech volume. - Keep the language clean (many "naughty" words are international, as is resentment of their use!).
+In Europe, you can be fined for "flipping the bird" - Do not jaywalk, especially in Germany.
+You will be fined! - Never board public transportation without a valid ticket.
+You will be caught and fined! - ♣ On the bus or train, interact, look out the window, and talk to people! ☺ - Be respectful of everyone you meet- you represent Bentley and the USA!